bufemc/a1fbox/README.md

 Country data is taken from http://country.io/data/ - http://country.io/phone.json and http://country.io/names.json -
 downloaded 28th June 2020, but not sure how accurate the data is.
+Optionally one could parse this from ITU: https://www.itu.int/oth/T0202.aspx?parent=T0202
+- especially the GN section with some more (mobile?) networks.

 ONB file provided here, was originally named: NVONB.INTERNET.20200610.ONB